raik183h-master/RAIK-Style-Guide/README.md

-# RAIK 183H/184H Style Guide Setup
+# RAIK 183H/184H VS Code/Cursor Setup

 Hello!
 The following information explains the setup process for Checkstyle in Visual Studio Code (VSCode) or Cursor.
 The following tutorial will work for either code editor because Cursor is a fork of VSCode! **We will refer to VSCode in this tutorial, but you can think of them interchangebly.**